 It came from seeing connections they couldn't see because they were too close to their own organizational structure.

-That's strategic creative direction: the ability to step outside operational silos and connect business objectives through unified creative strategy.
+That's strategic creative direction.
+The ability to step outside operational silos and connect business objectives through unified creative strategy.

-The best strategic creative direction often happens before any creative work begins.
 It's the thinking that prevents expensive mistakes by connecting objectives that departments treat as separate problems.

 Most companies need someone who can see the forest, not just optimize individual trees.

-That manufacturing company didn't just save €58,000.
+They didn't just save €58,000.
 They gained a competitive advantage through coordinated messaging that their competitors, still operating in silos, couldn't match.

 Sometimes the most valuable thing you can do in a meeting is draw connections on a whiteboard that nobody else sees.